justeattakeaway/pie/apps/pie-docs/src/components/radio-group/overview/overview.md

 These groups are frequently utilised in forms, settings panels, and various interfaces requiring users to make a single selection or provide input from predefined options.

+{% contentPageImage {
+    src:"../../../assets/img/components/radio-group/overview.svg",
+    alt: "A group of radio buttons that are vertically stacked together."
+} %}

 ---

 ## Dos and Don’ts